-To study a language such as Italian is to delve into a country’s way of life, learn about its past and explore its importance in today’s global structure.
-Our minor in Italian studies provides an opportunity for students to achieve proficiency in the language while adding to their cultural knowledge of Italy.
+To study a language such as Italian is to delve into a country's way of life, learn about its past and explore its importance in today's global structure.
+Salve Regina University's minor in Italian studies provides an opportunity for students to achieve proficiency in the language while adding to their cultural knowledge of Italy.

 Seek New Experiences

 Salve Regina's program provides opportunities for students to hone their skills in four key areas: reading, writing, listening and speaking.
 Additionally, students who minor in Italian studies participate in a short-term or semester study abroad program in Italy and are encouraged to pursue Italian-focused courses related to or complementing their major.

 Our approach to the study of languages is rooted in our liberal arts tradition and defined by the freedom to explore and expand potential in all people.
 We encourage our students to seek new experiences that lead to proficiency in the language and develop an appreciation for our multicultural world.